Whitnall Park

-Whitnall Park is Milwaukee County, Wisconsin's largest park and it is located in Hales Corners, Wisconsin.
-The park was named for Charles B. Whitnall and planning for the park began in 1924.
+Whitnall Park is the largest park in Milwaukee County, Wisconsin.
+It is located in Hales Corners, Wisconsin.
+The park was named for Charles B. Whitnall.
 Major work in the park was completed during the Great Depression through the Public Works Administration.

 History

-The planning for the park began in 1924, and the park was referred to as The park was named for Charles B. Whitnall Park.
+The planning for the park began in 1924.
+The park was named for Charles B. Whitnall.
 Whitnall was called the father of the Milwaukee County Park System.
 The plans for the park called for a golf course, picnic areas and an Arboretum.
 Many of park's structures, were constructed during the 1930s and much of the park labor was provided by the Civilian Conservation Corps program.
-Much of the landscaping was completed between 1935 and 1927 by The National Youth Association; the group was active in the park working on the gardens and picnic areas.
+Much of the landscaping was completed between 1935 and 1927 by The National Youth Association.
+The group was active in the park, working on the gardens and picnic areas.